huorswords/Microsoft.Extensions.Logging.Log4Net.AspNetCore/README.md

 The `BeginScope` method allow any object, but only some of types are handled in an special way.
 Those types are:

 * `string`
-* `IEnumerable<KeyValuePair<string, string>>`
 * `IEnumerable<KeyValuePair<string, object>>`

-By default, any other type will be managed as a conventional `object`.

 #### How it works

-When you use any of the `IEnumerable<KeyValuePair<,>>` allowed types, the collection will be processed and every item from this collection should be introduced to the `LogicalThreadContext` managed by the log4net library using the `Key` as the property name and the `Value` as the value to replace the placeholder on the Pattern Layout defined.
+When you use any of the `IEnumerable<KeyValuePair<,>>` allowed types, the collection will be processed and every item from this collection should be introduced to the [`ExternalScopeProvider`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loggerexternalscopeprovider) using the `Key` as the property name and the `Value` as the value to replace the placeholder on the Pattern Layout defined.

 This example shows how the log4net.config pattern layout could include a `%property{}` placeholder that will be matched within the corresponding scoped value from the collection argument.